a11y-webapp/js-algorithms/sorting/bubbleSort/README.md

 ## Bubble Sort

-The **bubble sorting algorithm** is based on bubbling up largest value to the top.
-Looping through the compare the current value (i) with the next one (i+1), if it's bigger then swap them.
-Then compare swaped element with the next item, if it's bigger - swap, if not - go to the next element and compare with element after it and so on.
-Than start all over from the beggining.
+The **bubble sorting algorithm** is based on bubbling up the largest value to the top.
+Looping through the array compare the current value (i) with the next one (i+1), if it's bigger then swap them.
+Then compare the next element with the element after it, if it's bigger - swap, if not - leave as it is.
+After first iteration the biggest element will  be the last one.
+Next iteration starts from the beggining and ends n-1.

+### Disadvantage of Bubble sort
+* It is very slow, runs in O(n^2) time in worst case.
+* The loop continues to run even if the array is sorted.

+### BigO of bubble sort

+* Best: O(n)
+* Average/Worst: O(n^2)

 ### Optimization of initial bubble sort
 * Start from the end of the array, move to the beggining

-### BigO of bubble sort

-* Best:
-* Average/Worst:

 ### Implementation of Bubble Sort